david-ramsden/fmc-perl/README.md

 - Update a Network Group's values and optionally merge new values with existing values instead of overwriting existing values.

 ## Missing Features
-- Only currently supports Network Groups.
+- Currently only supports Network Groups.
 - Does not yet support deploying changes to devices.

 ## To Do